gurveervirk/agentic-content-creation/backend/README.md

-# Render Chat Flow - Backend
+# Agentic Content Creator - Backend

 ## Overview

-The backend for Render Chat Flow provides the AI-powered chat functionality and serves as the API for the frontend application.
+The backend for Agentic Content Creator provides the AI-powered chat functionality and serves as the API for the frontend application.
 Built using Python, it orchestrates AI workflows, manages contextual memory, and integrates with various external knowledge tools.

 ## Technology Stack

 - **Python 3.10+**: Core programming language
-- **FastAPI/Flask** (implied): Web framework for API endpoints
+- **FastAPI**: Web framework for API endpoints
 - **LLM Integration**: Integration with large language models (Gemini)
 - **External API Integrations**: Tools for various knowledge sources